-When the command completes successfully, the Reader automatically reboots and returns to the login prompt.
+When the command completes successfully, the reader automatically reboots and returns to the login prompt.

-2. Log in to the Reader.
-The Reader is now running with the default configuration, and CAP applications are intact.
+2. Log in to the reader.
+The reader is now running with the default configuration, and CAP applications are intact.

-To use the Default Restore button on the Reader to restore to its default configuration
+To use the Default Restore button on the reader to restore to its default configuration and remove any CAP

-- 1. Use an object with a sharp tip, such as a probe or paper clip, to press and hold the Default Restore button on the back of the Reader while the Reader is powered on. - 2.
-Continue holding the Default Restore button for 3 seconds after the Power LED light turns off, but not longer than 10 seconds. - 3.
+- 1. Power off the reader. - 2.
+Use an object with a sharp tip, such as a probe or paper clip, to press and hold the Default Restore button on the back of the reader while the reader is powered off. - 3.
+Be sure to be pressing the Default Restore button while plugging in power to the reader. - 4.
 Release the Default Restore button when the LED blinks red once.
-The Reader will boot up normally with the default configuration.
+The reader will boot up normally with the default configuration.